Brian Castle

 At a more precise level, neurons can be modeled as stochastic generators.
 This is essentially a better version of the Poisson approach, insofar as the setpoints control the resulting outcomes.
 The generators can be kept simple, and in a stochastic system the Wiener process is about as simple as it gets.
 Unfortunately the assumption of stationarity is violated in many ways in biological systems, and the real situation is closer to nonlinear non-equilibrium thermodynamics.

 Stochastic modeling, is where the math gets complex.
 To understand neurons in their full stochastic glory, an engineering education is necessary.
 This is because the resulting relationships invoke a class of physical models that includes the Langevin formalism, Fokker-Planck equations, the Ornstein-Uhlenbeck process, and stability considerations such as Lyapunov exponents and Routh-Hurwitz criteria.
 However stochastic modeling is vitally important for research in neuroscience, because it helps us understand behavior in the phase plane, including oscillations and the transitions between states (notably bifurcations, especially Hopf bifurcations).
 Stochastic modeling is as close to ground truth as we presently come, in terms of biological realism.
+When combined with information geometry, stochastic neurons support powerful and realistic network models.

 Stochastic modeling is also directly applicable to the growth of a neural network, for instance the ability of axons to find their targets, and the pruning that occurs on the basis of incoming stimuli.
-Stochastic modeling is also important at the molecular level, to understand the release of synaptic vesicles, the binding of neurotransmitters to receptor sites, and the mechanical coupling associated with active transport and the management of receptor concentrations.
+Stochastic modeling is important at the molecular level too, to understand the release of synaptic vesicles, the binding of neurotransmitters to receptor sites, and the mechanical coupling associated with active transport and the management of receptor concentrations.

 Compartmentation